dougrosman/webdev1-sp21/week10/README.md

    2. Look over your comments/grades
       1. Late policy reminder: Assignments more than a week old can still be turned in for up to 5 points.
    3. Ask questions
-   4. Office hours this week (Friday, 03/19, 11am-12:30pm).
+   4. Office hours this week (Wednesday, 03/19, 11am-12:30pm).
 This time slot is open to both sections.
    5. Video going over smartphone homework assignment posted tonight